Shamini1302/COLLEGE-ENQUIRY-CHAT-BOT/README.md

 # COLLEGE-ENQUIRY-CHAT-BOT
 I used the Python language to write the code for the college enquiry chat bot.
 Python is a versatile and popular language that is well-suited for developing chat bots and other artificial intelligence (AI) applications.
+This code tests the handle_message() method of the CollegeEnquiryBot class with various user messages.
+It prints the responses returned by the bot for each message.
+These responses are generated based on the rules defined in the handle_message() method and the data provided in the courses dictionary.
+ It defines a CollegeEnquiryBot class that has functions to handle user messages and provide responses based on the user's input.
+It also includes a main() function that creates an instance of the CollegeEnquiryBot class and tests it with some sample user messages.

+This code can be further extended to add more functionality and improve the chat bot's performance.
+For example, it can be trained using a large dataset of user messages and responses to improve its ability to understand and respond to different types of questions and requests.
+It can also be integrated with a messaging platform or a website to enable users to interact with the chat bot in real time.